Public Facilities Privacy & Security Act: Commercial

-Large American corporations have been a driving force behind the movement to repeal House Bill 2.
-Hundreds of companies have publicly announced their opposition to the law.
+Large American corporations were a driving force behind the movement to repeal House Bill 2.
+Hundreds of companies publicly announced their opposition to the law.
 On March 29, 2016, an open letter signed by 80 corporate CEOs against House Bill 2 was sent to Governor McCrory.
-The law has cost the state more than 1750 jobs and more than $77 million-worth of investments and visitor spending.
-Eleven lobbyists say legislators have told them that if they or the businesses they represent criticize House Bill 2, House and Senate leaders won't move legislation they want and may pass laws targeting them; legislators said they did not know anything about that.
+The law cost the state more than 1750 jobs and more than $77 million-worth of investments and visitor spending.
+Eleven lobbyists said legislators had told them that if they or the businesses they represent criticized House Bill 2, House and Senate leaders would not move legislation they wanted and may pass laws targeting them; legislators denied knowing anything about this.

 On April 19, 2016, in response to bathroom bills in North Carolina and other states, Target announced that their customers and employees may use the bathroom or fitting room associated with their gender identity.

 Religious groups

 Christian

-Numerous Christian institutions and clerical leaders have criticized the law and called for its repeal, including the leadership of the Presbyterian Church (USA), congregations of the Religious Society of Friends, the North Carolina Synod of the Evangelical Lutheran Church in America, and a group of fourteen pastors of the Metropolitan Community Church.
+Numerous Christian institutions and clerical leaders criticized the law and called for its repeal, including the leadership of the Presbyterian Church (USA), congregations of the Religious Society of Friends, the North Carolina Synod of the Evangelical Lutheran Church in America, and a group of fourteen pastors of the Metropolitan Community Church.
 Four bishops of the Episcopal Church; Anne Hodges-Copple, G. Porter Taylor, Robert Skirving and Peter James Lee said it discriminated against the LGBT community, workers, and the poor.
 The Episcopal bishops called on North Carolina Episcopalians "to strive for justice and peace among all people, and respect the dignity of every human being", and called on the legislature to repeal the law, saying "we encourage our leaders to listen to the experiences of LGBT citizens and to seek to understand their lives and circumstances."
 The Alliance of Baptists also encouraged participation in a day of action against the law.

 William Barber II, a Disciples of Christ minister and board member of the NAACP, also called for repeal, as did John C. Dorhauer, General Minister and President of the United Church of Christ, who said "I cannot know what the struggle is like to claim your identity in a culture like ours, where even the power of the state is brought to bear to enact discriminatory laws that embolden hatred, vitriol, and ignorance ...
 My outrage over this cannot be contained; I have no desire to contain it."

 On April 25, 2016, the incumbent United Methodist bishops in North Carolina, Hope Morgan Ward and Larry M. Goodpaster, and the retired bishops Charlene P. Kammerer, William Henry Willimon, C. P. Minnick, Jr., Thomas Stockton, Lawrence McCleskey, and Ray Chamberlain, called for the repeal of House Bill 2, saying:

-The United Methodist Women have also taken a stand against HB2 and are planning to move their Mission u training program in May 2017 from Charlotte, NC to Jacksonville, Florida.
-They are planning to have an action against HB2 in Charlotte in January 2017 during its Leadership Development Days training program.
+The United Methodist Women have also taken a stand against HB2 and are planning to move their Mission u training program in May 2017 from Charlotte to Jacksonville, Florida.
+They planned to have an action against HB2 in Charlotte in January 2017 during its Leadership Development Days training program.